dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     (hl7PSUForRequestedProcedure)"
     "
-    .. _hl7PSURequestedProcedureID:

-    :ref:`HL7 Procedure Status Update Requested Procedure ID <hl7PSURequestedProcedureID>`",string,"Value for Requested Procedure ID in notification message, if there are no Scheduled Procedure Steps of a Requested Procedure (MWL Items in the DB) with matching Study Instance UID. {<attributeID>} will be replaced by the value of attribute in the received study.
-May be overwritten by configured value for particular Archive Network AEs.

-    (hl7PSURequestedProcedureID)"
-    "
-    .. _hl7PSUAccessionNumber:

-    :ref:`HL7 Procedure Status Update Accession Number <hl7PSUAccessionNumber>`",string,"Value for Accession Number in notification message, if there are no Scheduled Procedure Steps of a Requested Procedure (MWL Items in the DB) with matching Study Instance UID. {<attributeID>} will be replaced by the value of attribute in the received study.
-May be overwritten by configured value for particular Archive Network AEs.

-    (hl7PSUAccessionNumber)"
-    "
-    .. _hl7PSUFillerOrderNumber:

-    :ref:`HL7 Procedure Status Update Filler Order Number <hl7PSUFillerOrderNumber>`",string,"Value for Filler Order Number in notification message, if there are no Scheduled Procedure Steps of a Requested Procedure (MWL Items in the DB) with matching Study Instance UID. {<attributeID>} will be replaced by the value of attribute in the received study.
-May be overwritten by configured value for particular Archive Network AEs.

-    (hl7PSUFillerOrderNumber)"
-    "
-    .. _hl7PSUPlacerOrderNumber:
+    .. _hl7PSUParam:

-    :ref:`HL7 Procedure Status Update Placer Order Number <hl7PSUPlacerOrderNumber>`",string,"Value for Placer Order Number in notification message, if there are no Scheduled Procedure Steps of a Requested Procedure (MWL Items in the DB) with matching Study Instance UID. {<attributeID>} will be replaced by the value of attribute in the received study.
-May be overwritten by configured value for particular Archive Network AEs.
+    :ref:`HL7 Procedure Status Update Parameters(s) <hl7PSUParam>`",string,"XSLT parameters in format {attributeID}={value} passed to style sheet specified by HL7 Procedure Status Update MPPS Template URI or HL7 Procedure Status Update Study Template URI. {attributeID} inside of {value} will be replaced by the value of that attribute in the original dataset.
+E.g.: 'RequestedProcedureID={StudyInstanceUID,hash}' or 'AccessionNumber={0020000D,hash}'.
+May be overwritten by configured values for particular Archive Network AEs.

-    (hl7PSUPlacerOrderNumber)"
+    (hl7PSUParam)"
     "
     .. _hl7PSUMessageType: